 ---|---|

-Anti-corruption policy | Bertelsmann Stiftung Transformation Index |
+Anti-corruption policy | Bertelsmann Stiftung Bertelsmann Transformation Index |

-Independent judiciary | Bertelsmann Stiftung Transformation Index |
+Independent judiciary | Bertelsmann Stiftung Bertelsmann Transformation Index |

-Prosecution of office abuse | Bertelsmann Stiftung Transformation Index |
+Prosecution of office abuse | Bertelsmann Stiftung Bertelsmann Transformation Index |

-Regional cooperation | Bertelsmann Stiftung Transformation Index |
+Regional cooperation | Bertelsmann Stiftung Bertelsmann Transformation Index |

 Public sector theft | V-Dem Institute Varieties of Democracy |